Agent World Model: Infinity Synthetic Environments for Agentic Reinforcement Learning: Agent World Model

 A natural question arises: \textit{why not rely entirely on code-driven verification}?
 While appealing, this approach assumes that task success is perfectly specifiable and reliably observable from state alone.
 In practice, this assumption is fragile.
 Even realistic services exhibit imperfect behavior due to transient failures, partial executions, or infrastructure issues; synthetic environments are no exception.
 In general task settings, brittle verification logic can introduce false positives or negatives, an issue that has surfaced repeatedly in existing benchmarks such as WebArena, \taubench, and SWE-Bench, which were later revised to correct earlier misjudgments~\citep{hattami2025webarena,verified_tau2,openai2024swebenchverified}.
 Our code-augmented LLM-as-a-Judge addresses this by combining the precision of code-based verification with the flexibility and context-awareness of LLM reasoning.
 Specifically, structured verification signals ground the LLM in concrete evidence, enabling it to resolve ambiguities that rigid code alone cannot handle.
 We also prepare the code-driven verification for \synth, providing the community with both options, though our analysis in Sec.~\ref{sec:ablation_verification} and case study of verification failure cases in Appendix~\ref{appendix:case_study_for_verification} confirm that code-augmented LLM-as-a-Judge is more robust.

 \myparagraph{Execution-based Self-Correction.} Across all synthesis steps described above, we employ a simple self-correction mechanism to handle generation errors.
 After generating each component of the environment, we attempt to run it in an isolated environment and test the functionality.
 If any error occurs (e.g., runtime exceptions), we capture the error message and feed it back to the LLM together with the problematic code snippet, prompting the LLM to regenerate a corrected version.
 This process is repeated for up to five iterations or until the component executes successfully.
 In practice, we often find that this lightweight retry strategy is effective in repairing generated code, without requiring a more complex correction mechanism.
+During the synthesis process, we finally allow up to $10\%$ errors in each stage to reduce costs, while acknowledging that setting a stricter threshold or using modern coding agent harness such as Claude Code can further improve the quality of the environments at the cost of more correction iterations.